search the site now

 Do you have any questions?
 This is how you can reach us: Tel.
 (03641) 4989-500 | e-mail: vertrieb-ksj@jena.de

-Sustainability that works: 120 tons of CO₂ saved
+Climate protection that is measurable: 156 tons of CO₂ saved

 Where does this figure come from?

-Conclusion: Every reuse counts!
+Every item handed in counts.
 Thanks to everyone who takes part.